Pre-training on Synthetic Driving Data for Trajectory Prediction: Conclusion

 \section{Conclusion}

-To expand and diversify the scant motion data for trajectory prediction, we efficiently generate vehicle trajectory using both the original map and its augmented variant in this study.
-We evaluate strategies for optimizing data utilization and find out that self-supervised pre-training is the most effective strategy.
-With our synthetic data generation and self-supervised pre-training pipeline, the fine-tuned prediction model outperforms the baseline by a large margin.
-Our research offers a comprehensive pipeline for data generation and utilization, providing a promising direction to alleviate the data scarcity problem in trajectory forecasting.
+To expand and diversify the scant motion data for trajectory prediction, we propose a pipeline of synthesizing driving scenes and utilizing them via pre-training to provide general representations for initializing trajectory prediction models.
+In this study, we efficiently generate trajectories using the original map and its augmented variant.
+We also evaluate strategies for optimizing data utilization, finding that self-supervised pre-training performs better than the commonly-adopted alternatives.
+With our synthetic data generation and self-supervised pre-training pipeline, the fine-tuned prediction model outperforms the trajectory forecasting baseline by a large margin.
+Our research offers a comprehensive pipeline for data generation and utilization, providing a promising direction to alleviate the data scarcityor trajectory forecasting.